 - Bake for 15 - 20 minutes until just starting to colour around the edges and on the bottom.

 - Remove from the oven and cool on a cooling rack.
 They will firm up as they cool.

-- Put the coconut butter in a small bowl or jar and sit in a bowl of hot water or microwave gently until it softens and is easy to stir and is like very soft butter consistency.
+Put the coconut butter in a small bowl or jar and sit it in a bowl of hot water or microwave it very gently until it softens and is easy to stir and is like very soft butter consistency.

 - Stir the cocoa into the coconut butter then stir in the powdered sugar.

 - Add the milk and stir well again until smooth and creamy.

 When the cookies are completely cool, sandwich them together with some of the chocolate coconut cream and dust the tops with a little powdered sugar to make them look pretty.

 If you don't have powdered sugar then you can process regular granulated sugar in a blender or food processor until a powder instead.